revgrid/revgrid/etc/revgrid.api.md

     removeEventListener(eventName: string, listener: EventListenerOrEventListenerObject, options?: boolean | EventListenerOptions): void;
     // (undocumented)
     readonly renderer: Renderer<BGS, BCS, SF>;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters reset(): void;